Skip to main content

 I ran into the tent and almost crashed into Dolion, who was standing just inside the entrance.
 "Did you hear all that?!"
 I whisper-shouted.
 It nodded its head. "we need to leave right now," I snapped.
 "What did they mean when they called you 'traitor'?"
 It shrugged nonchalantly.
 "Because I didn't choose the path that they did," It replied.
 "I'll have to think about all of this later," I said irritably.
 "Lets go get Mirai."

-Upon entering her room, she sat up straight, her magenta eyes glowing.
+Upon entering her room, she sat up straight, her hazel eyes glowing.
 I started to tell her that we needed to go, but then I realized she wasn't looking at us.
 She was looking through us, an emptiness in those shimmering eyes...
 But not empty like everyone back home, or in town.
 Her eyes were unseeing only to this world; she was in a galaxy all her own.
 Glimmering butterflies surrounded her head, the pendants on her jewelry shone.
 The moon and star symbols spun, and her hair seemed to be floating around her.
 But then everything was floating; Dolion and I and all that existed in the tent, levitating in a universe full nameless shapes and colors.

 It all returned to normal after a few minutes, and Mirai woke up.
 "We have to go, now !"
 She shouted, as the tent walls tore and the beasts from earlier entered.